 By default, the following options are set up for success.
 You can customize the settings for each roster of students.

-- Time Duration - This limits the amount of time students have to take the assessment.
+- Time Duration will limit the amount of time students have to take the assessment.

-- Student Pauses - This allows students to pause the assessment in progress for a quick break such as a restroom break.
+- Student Pauses by default are set to 3, which allow students to pause the assessment in progress for a quick break such as a restroom break.

-- Constructed Response Input Method - Students will be able to write answers in a box online or on a physical piece of paper based on your selection.
+- Constructed Response (CR) Input Method by default is set to Online Entry but can be enabled to prompt students to write answers in a box online or on a physical piece of paper based on your selection.

-- Availability - This will require a password the first time students listed in your roster access the test.
+- Password, which will require a password the first time students listed in your roster access the test.
 A password is not required if they continue the test in another testing session.

-- Browser - This allows you to determine if students can use any available browser to access the assessment or if you'd like to lockdown the testing environment using a secured browser.
+- Browser by default is set to any any device, but an option if you'd like to lockdown the testing environment using a secured browser can be selected.

-The browser feature will only be seen on the screen if enabled by a System Administrator.
+Locked Browser Only The browser feature is permission-based and will only be seen on the screen if enabled by a System Administrator.
 In order to use this feature, specific set up is required.
 To learn more about our Locked Browser, visit Enabling Locked Browsers for Online Testing.

 Select Show to open Online Testing Tool Settings.
 These settings provide students with tools to assist in answering questions during the assessment.